The Good Book Company

 The Good Book Company (TGBC) is an evangelical Christian publisher, located in Epsom, Surrey, England.
 They are structured as a large unquoted, private company, limited by share capital.
 Their practices include publishing, mission outreach and training.
 The Publisher was declared runner up in the Christian Publisher of the Year Award by the Trade Body for Christian Publishing and Retailing in the UK.

 History

 TGBC began in 1991 under the name St. Matthias Press UK, in response to what it saw as a "resurgence of Bible-based reformed evangelicalism in the UK."
 Their name was later changed to The Good Book Company in 2000.
 TGBC now supplies books, along with Bible study notes, to multiple countries including the UK, the US, Australia and the developing world.

+In September 2026 TGBC became an Employee Owned Trust (EOT), and at the same time did a management restructure.
+The company is now led as Joint CEOs by James Burstow and Carl Laferton with an expanded Senior Leadership Team.
+The company is now owned by TGBC Trustees Ltd on behalf of the employees.
+The Trust is chaired by outgoing Publishing Director Tim Thornborough and the Trust Board includes former Direct Thomas Seidler, two employee Trustees, and two external trustees.

 Activities

 Publishing

 TGBC writes and publishes Bible studies, training and evangelism resources, including Bible reading notes, youth materials and the Christianity Explored range.
 They distribute in the UK for the Australian evangelical, Reformed publisher Matthias Media.
 They co-published The Briefing magazine in association with Matthias Media, with whom they had an early association.
 The Briefing ceased publication in 2007.
 (As noted above, TGBC was originally called St. Matthias Press UK, while Matthias Media in Australia was called St. Matthias Press and Tapes).
 They also promote and distribute a number of imprints of other publishers, including Intervarsity-Press UK, Good News Crossway, Evangelical Press, Christian Focus and Anglican Youthworks.

 In 2013 it established a new imprint for children's publishing, styled The Good Book for Kids (TGBC4K).
 It quickly established a best-selling range of illustrated books called Tales that Tell the Truth (T5), written by a variety of authors and illustrated by Colombian artist Catalina Echeverri.
 One of the titles in the series The One o'Clock Miracle won the Speaking Volumes UK Christian Children's Book of the Year Award in 2016.
 The Friend who Forgives won the Christianity Today Children's Book of the Year Award in 2019.